rsreds/git-good/02-more-rebase.md

 >git reabse --continue
 >```
 >
->>!
-If we have run the daisyworld simulation before, we could find in our repository a `build/` folder that we should not add to the repository.
+>>:warning: If we have run the daisyworld simulation before, we could find in our repository a `build/` folder that we should not add to the repository.
 >>However you may notice that the build/ directory was not yet added to the `.gitignore` file.
 >>For now, simply remove it to allow the rebase to continue without errors.
 >